Biggest grad photo regrets (According to the parents)

 In a digital-first world, many parents assume they want JPEGs.
 On the front end of the process, it seems right, but afterwards, they are left feeling like there is nothing to show for the memories, milestones, and investment.
 Even worse, they are left to do the hard work of designing and printing all on their own.

-Regret: “We went with the digital-only photographer."
+REGRET: “We went with the digital-only photographer."

 These stories are real, but they don't have to be yours.
-Here are three simple steps to avoid these regrets:
+Here are three simple steps to avoid these common regrets:

-2. Interview Your Top Three: Meet with your favorite photographers.
+Interview Your Top Three: Meet with your favorite photographers.
 Can they deliver on what you want?
 Do they truly "get" your senior's personality and understand your expectations?
 Do the products offered match your end goals?